failfa-st/fail1/README.md

 ### 7. Customize the Generative Process (Optional)

-You can customize the generative process using various command-line options such as goal, generations, persona, and temperature.
+You can customize the generative process using various command-line options such as `goal`, `generations`, `persona`, and `temperature`.
 For example:

 ```shell
 node generation-000.js -G "console RPG game" -g 5 -p "creative Node.js developer, RPG enthusiast" -t 0.3